Squirrel/OldSquirrelForWindows/specs/ClientImplementation.md

 app.

 ### Client-side API
-Referencing NSync.dll, `UpdateManager` is all the app dev needs to use.
+Referencing Shimmer.dll, `UpdateManager` is all the app dev needs to use.

 	UpdateManager
 		UpdateInformation CheckForUpdates()